I Survived The Holocaust. Here's How I Held Onto Hope

 Advertisement

-On April 27, 2019, on the last day of Passover, the Jewish holiday celebrating liberation, an armed man walked into an Orthodox synagogue near San Diego, CA, where I live, and opened fire, killing one congregant.
+On 27th April 2019, on the last day of Passover, the Jewish holiday celebrating liberation, an armed man walked into an Orthodox synagogue near San Diego, California, where I live, and opened fire, killing one congregant.
 He said, “I’m just trying to defend my nation from the Jewish people.”
-A few months later, in a Walmart in El Paso, TX, my former home, another young white man shot and killed twenty-two people in a murderous act of anti-immigrant, white-supremacist hate.
+A few months later, in a Walmart in El Paso, Texas, my former home, another young white man shot and killed twenty-two people in a murderous act of anti-immigrant, white-supremacist hate.
 Did my parents die so the past could be repeated?

 I’ll never forget the lurch in my gut when I finished a lecture for a university class in El Paso many years ago, and the professor asked, “How many of you know about Auschwitz?”
 There were at least two hundred people in that auditorium.
 Only five students raised their hands.